Chapter 2

 There are at least three orientations of human experience.
 Three directions the attention can face, three kinds of work that need doing.

 Inward, toward the self.
-This is the orientation of contemplation — meditation, prayer, mindfulness, introspection, the cultivation of awareness and presence.
+This is the orientation of contemplation: meditation, prayer, mindfulness, introspection, the cultivation of awareness and presence.
 The inner orientation has a long history across every spiritual and philosophical tradition, but in the modern secular West it atrophied for a while.
 It is now being rediscovered.
-The mindfulness movement, the psychedelic renaissance, the boom in meditation apps and breathwork practices — these are real, and they matter.
+The mindfulness movement, the psychedelic renaissance, the boom in meditation apps and breathwork practices are all real, and they matter.

 Between people, in shared time.
 This is the orientation that has almost no language.
-The space between bodies — not inside any one person, not out in the abstract world — but in the exchange itself.
+It happens in the space between bodies, in the exchange itself rather than inside any one person or out in the abstract world.
 The loop where your output becomes my input and we are both transformed.
-The place where a groove lives, where a conversation catches fire, where a roda generates something that no individual in the circle is producing.
+The place where a groove lives, where a conversation catches fire, where a roda generates something no individual in the circle is producing.

 Why Afro-Diasporic Specifically?

-The choreo-musical systems I study — capoeira, rumba, bomba, jazz, the social dance floor — emerged under specific conditions.
-They were developed by communities under displacement, enslavement, and oppression.
-Communities where the capacity to coordinate wasn’t a lifestyle choice — it was survival.
+The choreo-musical systems I study (capoeira, rumba, bomba, jazz, the social dance floor) emerged under specific conditions.
+They were developed by communities under displacement, enslavement, and oppression, communities in which the capacity to coordinate was not a lifestyle choice but a condition of survival.

-When your language has been taken, when your family structure has been destroyed, when your freedom of assembly is restricted, when the surrounding systems are actively hostile to your existence — the technologies you develop for maintaining coherence, transmitting knowledge, building trust, and coordinating action are not luxuries.
-They’re load-bearing infrastructure.
+When your language has been taken, when your family structure has been destroyed, when your freedom of assembly is restricted, when the surrounding systems are actively hostile to your existence, the technologies you develop for maintaining coherence, transmitting knowledge, building trust, and coordinating action become load-bearing infrastructure, neither optional nor decorative.

-These traditions didn’t develop in the comfort of specialization.
-They couldn’t afford to separate music from governance from healing from philosophy from resistance.
-They had to do it all at once, with whatever tools were available, in whatever space could be carved out.
+These traditions did not develop inside the comfort of specialization.
+They could not afford to separate music from governance from healing from philosophy from resistance.
+They had to do all of it at once, with whatever tools were available, in whatever space could be carved out.

-And that integration — the refusal to separate what civilizational logic says must be separated — is precisely what makes them such powerful technologies of remembering.
-They remember the between.
-They remember the body.
-They remember the collective.
-They remember all of these at once, because they were never designed to pull them apart.
+That integration, the refusal to separate what civilizational logic says must be separated, is what makes them such powerful technologies of remembering.
+They remember the between, the body, and the collective at the same time, because they were never designed to pull them apart in the first place.